 Going further, Ingram’s natural density makes him hard to move off-platform.
 He flashes solid weight transfer and lateral movement ability, and he has some modest torso flexibility when anchoring opposing linemen.
 The LSU guard possesses inhibiting grip strength and absorbs power well.
 Furthermore, he has decent leg drive, both when run blocking and mirroring rushers in pass protection.

 Ingram has a serviceable physical foundation in his NFL Draft scouting report, but his execution beyond that foundation is what truly strengthens his profile.
 More than anything, Ingram’s mechanics stand out.
 He’s a fundamentally sound player with a well-developed operational process.
 He keeps his hands and feet active even when unoccupied, and he’s rarely idle.

 Ingram is slightly less consistent as a run blocker, but his natural power and leverage still allow him to produce.
-When he’s squared with his opponent, he’s hard to get past.
+When he’s squared with his opponent, Ingram’s hard to get past.
 He also has his mauler moments; he exploits off-balance defenders and isn’t shy about imposing his will.
 The LSU G can throw defenders into the turf with his raw strength and has a finishing mentality on reps.

 Areas for improvement

 To this point, Ingram’s NFL Draft scouting report is fairly strong.
 From a diagnostic standpoint, he’s well on his way to becoming an NFL guard in some capacity.
 Having said this, there are some aspects of Ingram’s scouting report that might detract from his upside at the next level, most notably his athleticism.